 Restart Some Other Services

-There are many other services related to WMI which could be running abnormally and causing the problem at hand.
+There are many other services related to WMI other than the WMI Provider Host High CPU Usage which could be running abnormally and causing the problem at hand.
 For that, you can use the command prompt.

 Be sure to run it as an administrator by searching for cmd in the windows search, right click and select run as administrator option.